7 Types of Sliding Doors for Your Home

 The good thing about a sliding bi-fold door is that they save more space than hinged doors, making them very effective in keeping space in the house.

-Furthermore, you will see this type of door in the pantry, with the door sliding to one side when you open it, compacting the two halves of the door towards one another.
+Furthermore, you will see this type of door in the pantry.
+When you open it, the door slides to one side, compacting the two halves towards one another.

 However, this type of door can be installed very quickly, is very convenient to use, and user friendly.